Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 		PassFail ← {'FP'[1+40≤⍵]}
 		```

-1. Grille cypher
-	This problem is taken from the [2019 APL Problem Solving Competition](https://www.dyalog.com/student-competition.htm).
+1. This problem is taken from the [2019 APL Problem Solving Competition](https://www.dyalog.com/student-competition.htm).

 	A Grille is a square sheet with holes cut out of it which, when laid on top of a similarly-sized character matrix, reveals a hidden message.